C-Suite Communications Skills: Exploring Authentic Leadership

 They are willing to risk being wrong, instead of withholding their opinions.

-While in many cases it’s important to remain discreet about what’s on our minds, there are many, many occasions on work teams when the group could really benefit from hearing what’s on the boss’s, or any team member’s mind.
+While in many cases it’s important to remain discreet about what’s on our minds, there are many, many occasions on work teams when the group could really benefit from hearing what’s on the boss’s or any team member’s mind.

-For example, a c-suite leader requiring better performance from their team might keep silent and come to certain conclusions about team members, and then begin firing, reassigning, and hiring without consulting with the group.
+For example, a C-suite leader requiring better performance from their team might keep silent and come to certain conclusions about team members and then begin firing, reassigning, and hiring without consulting with the group.

-Or the leader can engage Authentic Leadership, bring the group together into the same room, humbly, and say:
+Or the leader can engage in Authentic Leadership, bring the group together into the same room, humbly, and say:

 “Guys, I really care about this company, and I don’t know what’s going on… but I sense a lot of complacency in the room.
 Let’s talk about it.”